 The overall architecture of a QlikView installation reflects the separation of roles.

 The front end is where end users interact with the documents and data that they are authorized to see via QlikView Server.
-The front end contains the QlikView user documents that typically have been created via QlikView Publisher at the back end.
-All communication between the client and server takes place here and QlikView Server is fully responsible for the client authorization.
+The front end contains the QlikView user documents that typically have been created via QlikView Publisher (QlikView Distribution Service with Publisher license) at the back end.
+All communications between the client and server take place here and QlikView Server is fully responsible for the client authorization.

 The front end relies on infrastructure resources (for example, Windows-based file share for clustering).